azdavis/azdavis.net/src/simple-js-game/index.md

 ## Generate a new board

-We need a function that generates a new game board, given a number of rows and columns.
-Let's call it `genNewBoard`.
+We need a function that, given a number of rows and columns, generates a new game board with that many rows and columns.
+We'll call it `genNewBoard`.

     @@ -25,5 +25,25 @@
      var greens